Why Does My Cat Sleep in My Bed with Me? Cat Sleeping Behavior Explained

 While these may not be super surprising to you upon reflection, it's worth looking at each one individually to understand why your cat thinks of your bed as their own cat bed and values close contact with you and your bedmates.

 Another, somewhat obvious reason: warmth.
-Cats like to be cozy and warm, and that can be one big reason why they like sleeping in bed with you and your partner or other human family members.
+Cats like to be cozy and stay warm, and that can be one big reason why they like sleeping in bed with you and your partner or other human family members.
 As heat escapes your body, it travels through the air around you in the bed and is shared with anyone else in the bed: including your cats and dogs!
 You're basically a heating pad for your kitties!

 The "territory" reason your cats sleep with you might be a little more foreign to us as humans.
 If the bedroom doors is open, your cat is likely to take advantage of it.
 Here's how an expert puts it: